As an Amazon Associate I earn from qualifying purchases.

-It’s been a good salmon season so far, and we’ve been eating orange fish a lot lately.
-One of the cooler things to do when you catch a salmon (or any large fish, really) is to harvest “spoon meat” to make my salmon patty recipe.
+One of the cooler things to do when you catch a salmon (or any large fish, really) is to harvest “spoon meat” to make fresh salmon patties.
+I say “fresh” because many people make salmon patties from canned salmon.

 That “spoon meat” I’m talking about is when you use a spoon to scrape down the carcass, leaving it almost totally clean — and you with lots of meat you might otherwise throw away.